“Ukrainian Christmas Eve Supper”

 Our gratitude goes to Lesia Tolstova and Yuliya Lytvynets from the National Art Museum of Ukraine.
 They supplied us with images of classic works of Ukrainian artists.

 Sviata Vecheria is one of the most enchanting Ukrainian traditions.
-After all, many rituals and beliefs ordain this event.
+After all, many rituals and beliefs contribute to this event.
 One of them is the serving of twelve Lenten dishes on the night.
 Customarily, two of the twelve dishes, kutia and uzvar, would be served almost universally on every Sviata Vecheria table in Ukraine.
-Other ten dishes would vary from place to place often, among other things, depending on their geographical position.
-Thus, more fish dishes would be present in villages positioned near rivers or lakes.
-Whereas mushroom, especially, porcini dishes are more popular in forest regions, like in Carpathian Ukraine.
+Ten further dishes would vary from place to place often, among other things, depending on their geographical origins.
+Thus, more fish dishes would be present in villages situated near rivers or lakes, whereas mushroom, especially, porcini dishes are more popular in forest regions, such as in Carpathian Ukraine.

 Rustic in origin – exquisite in taste